 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates included in the financial statements were:
+The most sensitive estimates affecting the financial statements were:

-- Management's estimate of the depreciable life of the capital assets is based upon analysis of the expected useful life of the capital assets.
-We evaluated the key factors and assumptions and the consistency in these factors and assumptions used to develop the depreciable life in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the other postemployment benefits is based on an actuarial report.
-We evaluated the key factors and assumptions used to develop the other postemployment benefits in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the compensated absences is based upon analysis of the employees' sick leave and vacation balances.
-We evaluated the key factors and assumptions and the consistency in these factors and assumptions used to develop the estimate in determining that it is reasonable in relation to the financial statements taken as a whole - Management's estimate of the net pension liability (asset) and related deferred outflows/inflows of resources is based on information received from the Wisconsin Retirement System.
-We evaluated the key factors and assumptions used to develop the net pension liability (asset) and related deferred outflows/inflows of resources in determining that they are reasonable in relation to the financial statements taken as a whole.
+- Management's estimate of the depreciable life of the capital assets is based on expected useful life of the capital assets.
+We evaluated the key factors and assumptions used to develop the depreciable life in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the net pension liability and related deferred outflows/inflows of resources is based on information received from the Wisconsin Retirement System.
+We evaluated the key factors and assumptions used to develop the net pension liability and related deferred outflows/inflows of resources in determining that it is reasonable in relation to the financial statements taken as a whole.